khare404/File_Compressor_GUI/README.md

 # Overview:
 This project is a File Compressor application built with a graphical user interface (GUI) using the Qt framework.
 The application allows users to compress and decompress files efficiently, providing a user-friendly interface for managing file compression tasks.

+# Installation
+Download all files in one folder

+Run the "File_compressor.exe" file in debug folder.

 # Key Features:

 Intuitive GUI: The application features a clean and intuitive interface designed with Qt, making it accessible and easy to use for all users.